imarranz/essential-guide-to-sqlite/README.md

   - `book/`: Contains all Markdown files for each chapter of the guide.

-  - `notebooks/`: Stores Jupyter notebooks with the code and analyses presented in the book.

-    - `essential-guide-to-sqlite.ipynb`: Notebook with practical implementations and code examples.

-  - `templates/`: Directory with the LaTeX template used to format the PDF output.

-    - `essential-guide-to-sqlite-template.tex`: LaTeX template for the final document.

-  - `figures/`: Stores figures or images referenced in the book.

-  - `book.info`: Contains metadata about the book, such as author, title, and publication date.

   - `LICENSE.md`: Describes the license under which the content of the repository is distributed.

-  - `makefile`: Script to automate the compilation of Markdown files into a PDF document.

   - `README.md`: Provides an overview of the project, instructions for compiling the book, the repository structure, and other necessary information for users and contributors.